tcarreira/django-docker/README.md

         problems:
         - COPY files before pip install
-        - use docker images tags (alpine if possible)
+        - not using docker images tags (use alpine if possible)
         - beware of context (.dockerignore)

     - Identify some problems in Dockerfile